HARTFORD, Conn. — Who is running for Connecticut State Treasurer and for State Comptroller this midterm election cycle?

 With that said, there is an empty seat to fill to handle the state's finances in the governor's administration.

 There will be a Democratic primary race for the candidacy for State Treasurer.

-During his campaign, Erick Russell, of New Haven, said he will do the following if elected as Treasurer:
+Erick Russell, of New Haven, will be on the Democrat and Working Families ticket.
+He said he will do the following if elected as Treasurer: